Getting your Trinity Audio player ready...

 High-carbon or ceramic composite discs offer superior heat resistance and durability compared to standard steel discs.
 These materials are particularly beneficial for riders who engage in high-performance or track riding, as they can withstand higher temperatures without degrading.

-5. How do axial-mount callipers differ from radial-mount callipers?
+5. How do axial-mount calipers differ from radial-mount calipers?

 Axial mount callipers are bolted perpendicular to the disc, a traditional mounting method.
 Radial mount callipers are bolted parallel to the disc, providing a more rigid setup that can improve braking performance and feel.

-6. How does the motorcycle disc size affect the braking force?
+7. How does the disc size in the bike affect the braking force?

 In simple terms, the larger the diameter of the motorcycle brake disc, the larger the force available to stop the motorcycle.